alberto0723/DORM/README.md

 # Dynamic Object-Relational Mapping (DORM)

-This tool (based on [Modithas Hewasinghage](documents/Thesis-Moditha.pdf)'s PhD thesis) allows to generate database schemas and queries in a flexible way.
+This tool (based on [Moditha Hewasinghage](documents/Thesis-Moditha.pdf)'s PhD thesis) allows to generate database schemas and queries in a flexible way.
 Thus, queries are expressed in terms of fixed domain concepts, and generated automatically depending on the current design.
 Hence, mappings dynamically change as database schema design evolves.